-The programming of the data preparation is nearing completion.
-Parameter estimation will start soon afterwards.
-A test run of the new national evaluation is planned for August 2006.
+After completion of parameter estimation a first parallel test run of the new national evaluation method is scheduled for August 2006.
 The earliest possible start of routine evaluation is for publication in February 2007.
 The frequency of evaluation will be increased after introduction of the new evaluation.
 This is also necessary because of the expected higher future weights of reproduction traits in the total merit index.